thousandbrainsproject/cla-assistant/README.md

 This GitHub Action checks if a pull request author has signed the CLA and adds a comment to the pull request if they haven't.

 > [!NOTE]
-> CLA Assistant checks membership of the https://github.com/orgs/thousandbrainsproject/teams/cla-signatories team to determine CLA signatories.
+> CLA Assistant checks membership of the CLA signatories database to determine CLA signatories.

 ## Prerequisites

-- The repository using this action must have a configured GitHub secret with the name `TBP_BOT_TOKEN_SECRET` that is a classic token secret for the https://github.com/tbp-bot.
-The scope for the token must include `repo` (all) and `read:org`.
+- The repository using this action must have a configured GitHub secrets with the names `CLA_ASSISTANT_ACCESS_KEY_ID` and `CLA_ASSISTANT_SECRET_ACCESS_KEY` that correspond to the AWS credentials of the `cla-assistant` user with access to the CLA signatories database.

-> [!NOTE]
-> https://github.com/tbp-bot must be a member of the Thousand Brains Project organization to be able to read team membership.

 ## Security Considerations

-The `TBP_BOT_TOKEN_SECRET` secret is used to authenticate the `tbp-bot` user when checking team membership.
-To access this secret, the action should be triggered only on the `pull_request_target` event (configured repository secrets are unavailable otherwise).
+The `CLA_ASSISTANT_ACCESS_KEY_ID`, `CLA_ASSISTANT_SECRET_ACCESS_KEY` secrets are used to authenticate the `cla-assistant` user when checking whether CLA was signed.
+To access these secrets, the action should be triggered only on the `pull_request_target` event (configured repository secrets are unavailable otherwise).
 This means the YAML describing a workflow that uses this action should be in the `main` branch of the repository for the action to trigger.
 Consequently, troubleshooting the workflow on a pull request branch will not work as no changes will take effect until merged into `main`.

 ## Usage